OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 1. In your command prompt/shell, make sure you are in the root directory of your project, and enter `npm start`.
 This will start a web server at `https://localhost:3000`.

 1. Open either Internet Explorer or Microsoft Edge and navigate to `https://localhost:3000`.
 If the page loads without any certificate errors, proceed to step 4.
-If your browser indicates that the site's certificate is not trusted, proceed to the following step.
+If your browser indicates that the site's certificate is not trusted, proceed to the next step.

 1. Office Web Add-ins should use HTTPS, not HTTP, even when you are developing.
 If your browser indicates that the site's certificate is not trusted, you will need to add the certificate as a trusted certificate.
 See [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) for details.